 Stop the Spread of All Flu Viruses With These Simple Precautions:

-- Wash your hands often with soap and water -- especially after you sneeze or cough, and before you eat
+- Wash your hands often with soap and water—especially after you sneeze or cough, and before eating.

-- Cough or sneeze into the upper part of your sleeve if you don’t have a tissue
+- If you don’t have a tissue, cough or sneeze into the upper part of your sleeve.

 - Try to avoid close contact with people who are coughing or otherwise appear sick

 Here are some basic steps that can help protect you against the flu, and help lower

 your risk of complications if you do get it.